OmarEltotongy/OmarEltotongy/README.md

 # 💫 About Me:
-Passionate Mechatronics Engineering student with a flair for problem-solving and Embedded Systems.<br>Dedicated to crafting innovative solutions that merge the realms of product design and mechatronics.<br>An enthusiast for technology, robotics, and creative engineering.
+Passionate Mechatronics Engineering student with a flair for problem-solving and Embedded Systems.<br>Dedicated to crafting innovative solutions that merge product design and mechatronics.<br>An enthusiast for technology, robotics, autonomous systems, and creative engineering.

 ## 🌐 Socials: